 How does this help?

-These days it’s not about keeping in touch by your telephone number, a postal address or indeed geographic location.
+These days it’s not about keeping in touch by your telephone number, or a postal address, or indeed geographic location.

 Today we swap contact details digitally.
 By email, Facebook, or a variety of other social media apps.
 Once we have given our digital info to a friend, it stays with them forever.
 Regardless of where might move to- albeit anywhere in the world.